City Guides

 Best for: international students and nomads who want minimum commute to downtown, Erasmus meetups, and short-term student accommodation without depending on long bus rides every day.

-Trade-offs: commute to AUTH or eastern faculties usually means buses or longer walks; rain on stone steps is harder on rushed mornings.
-Shops are thinner than below.
-Factor in groceries and pharmacies when you compare cost of living Thessaloniki students.
+Trade-offs: the commute to AUTH or to central faculties usually involves buses or longer downhill walks (and uphill returns).
+Rain on stone steps is a genuine hazard on rushed mornings.
+Shops and supermarkets are thinner than below, so factor in grocery runs and pharmacy access when you calculate the real cost of living as a student in Thessaloniki.

 Frequently asked questions (what people search on Google)